 |Upstream oil and gas enterprises have to deal with a range of hazardous gases, from explosive to toxic vapours, or both.
 With operations covering exploration and drilling for potential oil and gas sources, and the recovery and production of crude oil and natural gas, upstream operations are wide ranging.
 The sector includes offshore rigs, FPSO and production platforms, and encompasses challenging solid waste treatment which comprises a range of contaminants.||Midstream processes encompass the storage, processing and transportation of fuel products.
 Raw products are held in storage areas until they are needed for the next process, or to be transported to a refinery.
 Maintaining the integrity of storage and transportation vessels, as well as protecting personnel during cleaning, purging and filling activities are constant challenges within the midstream sector.||Downstream processes involve the conversion of these resources into the finished products as required and are used at the end point of the oil and gas process.
 Products such as jet fuel, diesel fuel, asphalt and petroleum coke are created through the refinement and processing activities, which are then distributed for sale.
 Downstream operations regularly deal with Turnarounds (TAR) periods, which can be unforeseen and therefore affect regular processes including the capacity to remain on top of health and safety protocols.|

-Marine vessels can present multiple gas hazards, which makes gas detection and monitoring crucial.
-The table below shows some examples of such vessels and applications.
+Oil and Gas can present multiple gas hazards, which makes gas detection and monitoring crucial.
+The table below shows some examples.

 Appropriate gas detection solutions are paramount throughout all streams of oil and gas, but specifically at the beginning of the process within exploration activities where a range of techniques for finding sites for drilling and extraction are undertaken.
 This is a hazardous task due to the discovery and potential uncovering of various hydrocarbons such as Volatile Organic Compounds, polycyclic aromatic hydrocarbons, as well as Particulate Matter (PM2.5 and PM10).
 Ensuring workers are equipped with the relevant gas detection equipment is important to ensure they are alerted to the presence of harmful gases within plenty of time.